 - (2) On lug suspended models, check condition of suspension lug.
 Replace lug if damaged or cracked.
 Check to see that lock plate is in place on lug and screw holding it is tight. - (3) On double reeved hoists, check to see that upper lock plate securing hook or lug bushing is in place and screws holding it are tight.
 Lubricate hook shank. - (4) Check hook latch.
-Replace damaged or broken parts.

-- d.
+Replace damaged or broken parts. - (5) Check suspension bushing, keeper and screw, make sure bushing is screwed in all the way and keeper screw is tight. - d.
 Inspect Motor and Frame. - (1) Check to see that bolts securing motor to frame are tight.
 Also check for any visible damage to motor, supply head or muffler, such as a cracked or dented housing.
 Replace damaged parts. - (2) Check hoist frame for signs of visible damage.
 If frame shows evidence of fracture, the hoist should be disassembled and inspected for further signs of damage from possible overloading.
 Replace damaged parts.
 Also check condition of limit stop. - e.
 Check Oil Level.
 Remove oil level plug (Figure 4-1).
 If oil level is not even with bottom of tapped hole, add Automatic Transmission Fluid, DEXTRON® Type, to bring proper level.